kyragunluk/kyragunluk.github.io/index.md

 ## About Me

-I am a second year PhD student at Georgia Institute of Technology, studying [Algorithms, Combinatorics, and Optimization](https://aco.gatech.edu/){:target="_blank"}{:rel="noopener noreferrer"}.
+I am a third year PhD student at Georgia Institute of Technology, studying [Algorithms, Combinatorics, and Optimization](https://aco.gatech.edu/){:target="_blank"}{:rel="noopener noreferrer"}.
 I am particularly interested in Algorithms and Theory in Computer Science, and I am currently exploring research problems in Approximation Algorithms with my advisor [Santosh Vempala](https://faculty.cc.gatech.edu/~vempala/){:target="_blank"}{:rel="noopener noreferrer"}.

 I previously studied at Cornell University's College of Engineering, where I graduated Magna Cum Laude in 2024.
 I recieved a B.S. in Computer Science with minors in Mathematics, Operations Research and Information Engineering (ORIE), and Game Design.